 Incarceration rate “v” degree rate

-We looked at official education attainment data from the census and incarceration rates from the National Institute of Corrections to see if there was a correlation between the number of people incarcerated in each state and the number of people who were educated to degree level or above.
+We looked at official education attainment data from the census and incarceration rates from the National Institute of Corrections to see if there was a correlation between the number of people incarcerated in each state and the number of people who were educated to a degree level or above.

 We found a strong correlation*** between the data as demonstrated in the chart below.
 As can be seen by the correlation line, in the majority of states, a lower rate of education to degree level correlates with a higher incarceration rate.

-The above chart shows a strong correlation between states that have a greater number of people educated to degree level or above and a lower number of people who are incarcerated per 100k of the population.
+The above chart shows a strong correlation between states that have a greater number of people educated to a degree level or above and a lower number of people who are incarcerated per 100k of the population.
 Although some states break this trend, the data suggests a strong correlation and is true across the majority of states.

-Due to the strong correlation between the number of people who hold degrees and the number of people incarcerated in each state it could be concluded that promoting higher education and creating more degree offering institutions could help to reduce the number of people incarcerated.
+Due to the strong correlation between the number of people who hold degrees and the number of people incarcerated in each state it could be concluded that promoting higher education and creating more degree-offering institutions could help to reduce the number of people incarcerated.

 Methodology:

-The number of jails and prisons: https://nicic.gov/state-statistics/2018/wyoming-2018
+The number of jails and prisons: https://nicic.gov/state-statistics/2019/alabama-2019

-The number of colleges that offer degrees: https://nces.ed.gov/collegenavigator/?s=all&l=93+94
+The number of colleges that offer degrees: https://nces.ed.gov/collegenavigator/?s=AL&l=93+94

 Educational Attainment data was used to work out the number of people per 100k were educated to degree level or above in each state.
 To work out the number of people with a degree per 100k we summed the population of all over 18s in each state and divided it by the number of people educated to degree level or above.

-The number of prisoners per 100k was taken from https://nicic.gov/state-statistics/2018/wyoming-2018.
+The number of prisoners per 100k was taken from https://nicic.gov/state-statistics/2019/alabama-2019.

-*** A correlation of 0.62 - Spearman's Rho.
+** A correlation of 0.68 - Spearman's Rho.